Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Private Investigator
+Entry / Progression - Private Investigator

 It is unusual to enter this field without previous work experience.
 Most new entrants have a background in security work, either with the police or Armed Forces, and some have worked in the legal profession.